Hiring a summer nanny? Payroll and taxes, handled.See how →

 Legal pay protects you now and builds your future

-Every pay period, you get a clear breakdown of your earnings, taxes withheld, and year-to-date totals.
-Real documentation you can use for loans, rentals, and more.
+Clear breakdown of earnings, taxes withheld, and year-to-date totals.
+Real documentation for loans, rentals, and more.

 W-2 at year-end

-Your W-2 is generated automatically and emailed to you before the January 31 deadline.
+Generated automatically and emailed to you before January 31.
 No chasing your employer for paperwork.

 Direct deposit

-Get paid directly to your bank account.
-No more waiting for checks to clear or carrying cash.
-Reliable, on-time payments every pay period.
+Paid directly to your bank account every pay period.
+No more waiting for checks or carrying cash.

 Social Security credits